Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 ## 5.2
 Medicaid Hold Harmless.
-Provider shall accept payment or appropriate denial made by Amergroup (or, if applicable, payment by that is supplementary to the member's third party payer) plus the amount of any applicable cost sharing responsibilities, as payment in full for Medicaid Covered Services provided to Medicaid Members.
-Provider agrees that in no event, including, but not limited to non- payment insolvency, or breach of this Attachment, shall Provider solicit or accept any surety or guarantee of payment from a Medicaid Member for Medicaid Covered Services in excess of the amount of applicable cost sharing responsibilities.
+Provider shall accept payment or appropriate denial made by Amergroup (or, if applicable, payment by that is supplementary to the member's third party payer) plus the amount of any cic os sharing responsibilities, as payment in full for Medicaid Covered Services provided to Medicaid Members.
+Provider agrees that in no event, including, but not limited to non- payment by Lr ETTETTETETICSCIRTT insolvency, or breach of this Attachment, shall Provider solicit or accept any surety or guarantee of payment from a Medicaid Member for Medicaid Covered Services in excess of the amount of applicable a cost sharing responsibilities.
 Provider agrees it shall not seek payment from the Medicaid Member, his/her representative or the State for any Health Services rendered pursuant to this Attachment, with the exception of Cost Shares, if any, or payment for non-Medicaid Covered Services otherwise requested by, and provided to, the Medicaid Member if the Medicaid Member agrees in